-When a hotplate control knob is pressed in, sparks will be made at every burner - this is normal.
-Do not attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.
+When a hotplate control knob is pressed in, sparks will be made at every burner: this is normal.
+DO NOT attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol (\hat{\hat{h}}), (Fig.2-2).
+To light a burner, push in the selected burner control knob and turn it to the high position, as indicated by the large flame symbol ((h) (Fig.2-2).